 8. Keep your bird bath clean

-Keeping your bird bath full at the peak of winters ensures more bird activity.
-However, to offer safe and hygienic bathing and drinking source, it is necessary to replace the water with a fresh offering every day or two.
+Keeping your bird bath full during peak migration season ensures more bird activity.
+However, to offer safe and hygienic bathing and drinking source, it is necessary to replace the water with a fresh offering every one to two days depending on location and appearance.

 By regularly changing the water, you eliminate the possibility for the larvae to emerge or eggs to hatch.
-Keep the bath basin clean or feathers, leaves, insects, things, and other stuff with a stiff-bristled brush and some abrasive cleaners.
-Birds love a fresh and clean bird bath more than anything in the world.
+Keep the bath basin clean or feathers, leaves, insects, things, and other debris.

 9. Create a bird-friendly landscape